Coarse assembly maps: Isomorphism results

 \section{Isomorphism results}

-In this section we discuss conditions which imply that the coarse assembly map $\mu_{E,X}$ (Equation \ref{oioiejogiergerergreg}) is an equivalence.
+In this section we discuss conditions which imply that the coarse assembly map $\mu_{E,X}$ in \eqref{oioiejogiergerergreg} is an equivalence.
 We will discuss the cases of finite asymptotic dimension, finite decomposition complexity, and scaleable spaces.
-Our goal is to show that in many cases the reasons for the validity of the coarse Baum--Connes conjecture for $X$ in fact imply in greater generality that the coarse assembly map $\mu_{E,X}$ is an equivalence for suitable coarse homology theories $E$.
+Our goal is to show that in many cases the reasons for the validity of the coarse Baum--Connes or Farrell--Jones conjectures for $X$ in fact imply in greater generality that the coarse assembly map $\mu_{E,X}$ is an equivalence for suitable coarse homology theories $E$.

-Note that the coarse assembly map $\mu_{E}:E\cO^{\infty}\bP\to \Sigma E $ is a morphism between coarse homology theories.
+Note that the coarse assembly map $\mu_{E} \colon E\cO^{\infty}\bP\to \Sigma E$ (Definition \ref{fiwjfofewfewfwefefweffw}) is a morphism between coarse homology theories.
 So it is clear from the outset that the property of $\mu_{E,X} $ of being an equivalence only depends on the coarse motivic spectrum $\Yo^{s}(X)$.